 The larger telescope for viewing of the nighttime sky is a 16” Meade Cassegrain style telescope.
 This telescope allows visitors to peer through the eyepiece to take in real-time views of the highlights in the evening sky.
-Below are just some typical sites you might see on any given Friday night.
+Below are just some typical sights you might see on any given Friday night.

 H-alpha light is emitted by the hydrogen atoms that make up the majority of the Sun’s composition.
 When electrons within the hydrogen atoms absorb energy and rise to a higher energy level we can see this light in our specialized telescope.